Awesome Home Assistant ¶

 Home Assistant is an open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.

 Awesome Home Assistant is a curated list of awesome Home Assistant resources.
-Additional software, tutorials, custom components, Hassio add-ons, custom Lovelace panels, cookbooks, example setups, and much more.
+Additional software, tutorials, custom integration, add-ons, custom dashboard cards & plugins, cookbooks, example setups, and much more.

 The list is divided into categories.
 The links in those categories do not have pre-established order; the order is for contribution.
-If you want to contribute, please read the guide.
+If you want to contribute, please read the guide or raise an issue to suggest additions, updates or removals.

 - Public Configurations